rytilahti-juuso/ChatGPT-Long-Text-Translator/README.md

 # Translator script

+## Translating text in latex format
+ChatGPT can keep the correct syntax of latex while translating text.
+Please use GPT-4 as the model for this.

+Important note: If the translated text compiles without errors, but the pdf preview is missing some part of the text, check that there has not appeared additional `\end{document}`.

+## Translating and localizing study materials

 ChatGPT can also localize the translation.
 For example it can automatically:

 - Localize names, e.g. Ossi -> Oliver.